kreauniv/comp308/_sources/dispatch.rst.txt

 Now, imagine the process we went through just got bigger with many tens of methods and properties.
 Every time we make a new object -- an animal -- we have to define these properties on each of them.
-The ability to delegate commonly accessed methods to such a "super" object like we just did is therefore a boon since we can just accumulate those common methods in that "super" object and make the other objects just reference it via their ``'super`` property.
+The ability to delegate commonly accessed methods to such a "prototype" object like we just did is therefore a boon since we can just accumulate those common methods in that "prototype" object and make the other objects just reference it via their ``'prototype`` property.

 This is the essence of how "classes" are modelled in prototype based object systems.
-The "super object" of an object is known as the object's "prototype".
+The "prototype object" of an object is known as the object's "prototype".
 In such systems, a prototype that also has a method that can construct "instances" of it is referred to as a "class".